jwilber/stat159-fall2016-project1/paper/sections/02-discussions.md

 * `dependencies`: These are the dependencies dependent on the associated `target` file.
 * `commands`: These commands determine how you create `target` from the associated `dependencies`.

 Below I list an explicit example for clarity.
+It may seem a bit overwhelming at first, but I'll work through it shortly thereafter.

 Suppose we wanted to create the following file structure:
 ```